cybex-gmbh/transmorpher/README.md

 See [compose.prod.example.yml](compose.prod.example.yml).

 > [!NOTE]
-> Since queues are not generally FIFO, it is recommended to use a queue which guarantees FIFO and also prevents
+> It is recommended to use a queue which prevents duplicate runs.
-> duplicate runs.
 >
 > This can be achieved using AWS SQS FIFO: set `TRANSMORPHER_VIDEO_TRANSCODING_USE_SQS_FIFO=true` and make sure to use a connection using the "sqs" driver.
+> Note that we break the FIFO aspect of the video-transcoding queue, allowing parallel processing of videos and preventing a jam.

 **Example: AWS SQS FIFO for video transcoding**